noldorf/unearthedBA/_posts/2020-06-11-BOOK-InvisibleWomen.md

 ---
 layout: post
-title: Invisible Women - Exposing Data Bias in a World Designed for Men <br> by Caroline Criado Perez
+title: Invisible Women <br> by Caroline Criado Perez
-categories: [On my Shelf, Book Recommendation, Gender]
+categories: [On my Shelf, Gender]
 <> last_modified_at: 2020-03-03
 date: 2020-03-01
+image: ../images/default.jpg
 ---

 This book is eye-opening.
 Especially as a Product Manager if you want to decide based on data which feature should be implement next this should be a must read just to raise awareness.